espocrm/documentation/docs/user-guide/sales-management.md

 ### Converting

-To convert the lead, you need to click *Convert* button on the lead detail view.
-Then you can check to what record types you want to convert: Account, Contact, Opportunity.
+To convert a Lead, you need to click *Convert* button on the Lead detail view.
+Then, you can check to what record types you want to convert: Account, Contact, and/or Opportunity.

-Converted lead won't be removed from the system.
-It will have status *Converted*, records it was converted to, will be available on *Converted To* panel on the right.
+A converted Lead won't be removed from the system.
+It will have status *Converted*, records it was converted to, will be available in the *Converted To* panel on the right.

 ## Opportunities

+An Opportunity represents a potential deal or closed sale.

+!!! note

-An opportunity represents a potential or closed deal.
-Opportunity with *Closed Won* stage are taken into account in sales revenue calculation (dashlets & reports).
+    Opportunities with the *Closed Won* stage are taken into account in the default sales dashlets.
+Using Opportunities to calculate revenue is an option  that may be suitable for small businesses.

 ### Stage